1131-NCCUBionf/pro4/README.md

     .
     .
 ```
-* If there is more than one local alignment with the same highest score, you should output one with longest alignment length
+* If there is more than one local alignment with the same highest score, you should output one with the longest alignment length (i.e., the following command for local alignment).

 ## Files